siryancealot-enterprises/rust-react-app-hello-world/README.md

 # rust-react-app-hello-world

-This demonstrates how to use Rust as the single server and runtime needed to serve up a React application written in TypeScript.
+This demonstrates how to use Rust as the single server and runtime needed to serve up a React Single Page Application (SPA) written in TypeScript.

+The SPA talks to APIs on the Rust server, which talks to a Postgres DB.

-Meaning, it does not use another server for serving the React app (such as Node.js), rather Rust serves up the statically generated React application files itself.
-We still use Node to compile the React app and generate the static files.
+We do not use another server for serving the React app (such as Node.js), rather the single Rust server serves up the statically generated React application files to the requesting client.
+We still use Node to compile the React SPA and generate its static files.

-We're using the Axum web application server framework for Rust.
+We're using Rust's [Axum](https://docs.rs/axum/latest/axum/) web application server framework.

-We're using Postgres DB with the Rust SQLX client.
+We're using Postgres DB with Rust's [sqlx](https://docs.rs/sqlx/latest/sqlx/) toolkit for client interaction and other DB utilities.

-You should inspect the .env file at project root to verify or change to match your local configuration.

 ## How to build

 ### Requirements
+The instructions below assume you have the following installed locally:
+1. Git
+2. Rust (v1.80+)
+3. Node (v20.16.0+)
+4. Postgres (v16.4+) running and available (via Docker or otherwise)
+5. (optional) VSCode (v1.90+ with the "rust-analyzer" extension installed)

-This assumes you have the following already installed locally: VSCode, Git, Rust, Node, and a working Postgres database (in Docker or otherwise).
-[Here are instructions on how to install any of these](https://docs.google.com/document/d/1Xh-SnX5DuJubVoiXvrFGsymZAgfo_j1fL0gJeouUldA/edit#heading=h.nmiyh3e307cw).
+See the [Dev Environment Setup](https://docs.google.com/document/d/1Xh-SnX5DuJubVoiXvrFGsymZAgfo_j1fL0gJeouUldA/edit#heading=h.nmiyh3e307cw) section for instructions on how to install any of the above.

 ### Instructions
-With those requirements fulfilled, see the [Sync and Build the Repo](https://docs.google.com/document/d/1Xh-SnX5DuJubVoiXvrFGsymZAgfo_j1fL0gJeouUldA/edit#heading=h.xjl3tbax05i7) section on how to build this project.
+With those requirements fulfilled, see the [Sync the Repo and Build the App](https://docs.google.com/document/d/1Xh-SnX5DuJubVoiXvrFGsymZAgfo_j1fL0gJeouUldA/edit#heading=h.xjl3tbax05i7) section on how to build this project and run the app.